rolandra1/rolandra1.github.io/self_ssessment/Proffessional Self Assessment.md

 ## Communicating With Stakeholders

 The capstone required me to practice professional communication in several formats.
-My code review video tested my ability to walk through existing code, explain current functionality, and communicate planned enhancements in a way that would make sense to a non-expert stakeholder such as a manager.
+My code review video tested my ability to walk through existing code, explain current functionality, and communicate planned enhancements in a way that would make sense to a non-expert stakeholder, such as a manager.
 I had to slow down, avoid unnecessary jargon, and focus on the “why” behind each change.

 Each narrative for my three artifacts was another form of stakeholder communication.
 I wrote them in simple college English, while still using correct technical vocabulary.
 I explained what the project was, why I selected it, what I changed, and which course outcomes I met.
 This helped me think like a developer who must justify design decisions to business owners, security officers, or other engineers.